DanielRSnell/timberstrap/readme.md

 # Picostrap Child Theme with Timber 2.X

 This child theme for Picostrap leverages the Timber 2.X library, enabling advanced templating in WordPress using the Twig engine.
-It introduces the 'Agnostic' shortcode for inline Twig templating, providing a seamless integration of Twig directly within WordPress posts and pages.
+It introduces the 'twig' shortcode for inline Twig templating, providing a seamless integration of Twig directly within WordPress posts and pages.

 ## Features

 - **Timber 2.X Integration**: Utilizes the Timber library for a modern MVC-like development approach in WordPress.
-- **Inline Twig Templating**: Employs the `[agnostic]...[/agnostic]` shortcode for inline Twig templating within WordPress editor.
+- **Inline Twig Templating**: Employs the `[twig]...[/twig]` shortcode for inline Twig templating within WordPress editor.
 - **Picostrap Parent Theme**: Inherits functionalities and styles from the Picostrap WordPress theme.

 ## Installation